-As in the rest of the Report, the main criterion used in the Selected World Development Indicators to classify economies and broadly distinguish stages of economic development is gross national product (GNP) per capita.
-Countries are classified into three categories according to income.
+As in the rest of the report, the main criterion used in the Selected World Development Indicators to classify economies and broadly distinguish stages of economic development is GNP per capita.
+Economies are classified into three categories according to income.
 The classification used in this edition has been updated to reflect the World Bank's current operational guidelines.
-The GNP per capita cutoff levels are as follows: low-income, \$785 or less in 1997; middle-income, \$786 to \$9,655; and high-income, \$9,656.
-A further division at GNP per capita \$3,125 is made between lowermiddle-income and upper-middle-income economies.
+The GNP per capita cutoff levels are as follows: low-income, \$760 or less in 1998; middle-income, \$761 to \$9,360; and high-income, \$9,361 and above.
+A further division at GNP per capita \$3,030 is made between lower-middle-income and upper-middleincome economies.
 Economies are further classified by region.
-See the table on Classification of economies at the end of the Report for a list of economies in each group (including those with populations of less than 1 million).
+See the table on Classification of Economies at the end of this volume for a list of economies in each group (including those with populations of less than 1.5 million).